richardpauldev/578PA3.2/README.md

 1. Added sentence in Getting Started above: *"You should also see at least the first test in `GraderFaultTolerance` pass."*.
 2. Added sentence in Getting Started above: *"These tests fail because... everything runs in a single JVM."*
+3. Added sentence in Getting Started above "If using the GigaPaxos/RSM approach... configurationn file (..)."

 # Tips, troubleshooting, FAQs #
 1. In addition to the inline source documentation, there are handy tips in [`test/README.txt`](https://bitbucket.org/distrsys/fault-tolerant-db/src/master/test/README.txt) for playing with various testing/debugging options.